MathisHermann/scouti/Project/Documentation/InstallationGuide.md

 Disclaimer: The software provided is a prototype.
 It is not guaranteed that the results are stable.

-In the last section a table is added where credentials can be noted down.
+In the last section a table is added where (or how) credentials can be noted down.
 This is useful to not always have to look them up.
 If the text mentions to note down something, it references the table.

 ## Content